concord-consortium/lab/readme.md

 Open the file index.html in this folder in your browser to get a working offline version of this project.

+### Updating the gh-pages branch on github

+After making changes that either fix bugs or add new features or examples first make sure they are all there when you build a clean dist/ directory.

+    make clean; make

+If your testing show the bugs are fixed or the new features or examples are stable then push these changes to the master branch.

+    git push origin master

+Switch to the gh-pages branch and copy the changes or added files from the dist / directory into their correct locations in the top-level directory:

+    git co gh-pages
+    rsync -rvz --quiet --perms --chmod=ug=rwX,o=rX dist/ .

+Take a careful look at the changed files and commit and push the changes if they look appropriate.

+    git commit -a -m 'gh-pages master'
+    git push origin gh-pages
+    git co master

 ## Molecular Modeling Examples:

 - [Simple Atoms Model](http://lab.dev.concord.org/examples/simple-atoms-model/simple-atoms-model.html)